 The cost of ductwork varies on how much feet of it is needed and the material that is used.
 Non-metallic materials, for example, cost less but are more prone to tear.
-According to thumbtack.com, the average cost of one foot of ductwork is $60 – $90.
+According to Home Advisor, the average cost of ductwork in 2022 is $10 – $20 per linear foot.
 One of the most common materials for ductwork is aluminum.
 It’s more rigid than non-metallic materials and less likely to have mold growth.
 You also need to take into account installation fees.
 The more dangerous and or difficult conditions HVAC technicians have to work in, the more installation fees are likely to cost.

 Signs You May Need to Replace Your Ductwork:

 If your ductwork is leaking, it likely has a tear in it.
 Leaking issues can be a sign that you need to replace your ductwork.
 If you are unable to repair the tear or your ductwork is worn out, there is not much you can do except get it replaced.

 - A Buildup of Dust in Your Home

 It can be hard to measure the amount of dust in your home, but at some point, it becomes a noticeable problem.
 If all your furniture is covered in dust, your dog is covered in dust, and your vacuum cleaner is begging you for a break, it may be time to replace your ductwork.
 A buildup of dust in your home is a sign that something is wrong with your HVAC system.
 Sometimes it can be your air conditioner, but it is likely your ductwork if it was installed incorrectly or your ductwork is reaching the end of its lifespan.

 If you notice that there seems to be a noise increase coming from your vents, you might need to replace your ductwork.
 Noise disturbances from your ductwork can also happen because of blockage.
 You can avoid this by cleaning out your ductwork regularly.